 Yesterday, we had almost the exact same conversation over driver’s licenses.
 She had lost hers and mine is expired.
 Neither of us want to go to the DMV.
 At the end of our conversation, we had pretty much made up our minds that we would not be going to the DMV yet because, if we were to get pulled over, we’d have a “grace period” to produce a valid ID.
 (Because hey, if there’s no fine and no jail it’s not really illegal, right?)

-But seriously… how many of you can honestly say you have NEVER broken a law at some point in your life?
+But seriously… who is over the age of 18 and can honestly say you’ve NEVER broken a law in your life?

-And don’t lie, because I’m pretty sure we have all jaywalked, right?
+I’m pretty sure we have all at least jaywalked, right?
 Even after working in a trauma hospital for a few years and seeing numerous pedestrians come in after being hit by a vehicle… I have still, on occasion, crossed the street “illegally.”
 (The quotes are because no matter how many officers I have jaywalked in front of, none gave me a ticket or even raised an eyebrow.)

 There are some laws out there that just don’t count, right?